bootlin/training-materials/lab-data/linux-kernel/bootloader/beaglebone-black/README.txt

 After about 20 to 30 seconds, you should see the 4 LEDs next to the Ethernet connector turned on.
 This confirms that reflashing went well.
 You are done!

+Don't switch off the board violently by removing the USB power.
+Otherwise, you could damage some components (see the slides for details).
+To power off the board in a clean way, first press the POWER button for 8 seconds and wait for the LEDs to switch off.
+Then you can safely remove the USB power.

 Fixing issues (if any)
 ----------------------